 Human trials

-While many human dietary intervention trials have been launched in the past decade, due to difficulty enrolling cancer patients or adhering to the protocol, most studies have not reported outcomes.
-But in 2022, several exciting study results were published, including the details on the impact of fasting on the immune response.
+While many human dietary intervention trials have been launched in the past decade, most studies have not reported outcomes due to difficulty enrolling cancer patients or adhering to the protocol.
+However, in 2022, several study results were published, including details on the impact of fasting on the immune response.

 Fasting-Mimicking Diet is Safe and Enhances Anti-Tumor Immunity

 In this study, 101 cancer patients were enrolled to undergo a cyclic fasting-mimicking diet (FMD) consisting of periodic 5-day long FMD followed by approximately 16-23 days of normal eating.
-A median number of 4 FMD cycles were completed by patients.
+Patients completed a median number of 4 FMD cycles.
 Multiple cancer types were included in the study.
-Many of the patients had advanced-stage cancer and each patient also received concurrent cancer treatments, including chemotherapy, radiation therapy, immunotherapy treatments.
+Many of the patients had advanced-stage cancer, and each patient also received concurrent cancer treatments, including chemotherapy, radiation therapy, and immunotherapy treatments.

 The study determined that adding dietary intervention was safe, with little adverse side effects.